Giles Shaw

-Shaw was knighted in 1987 in recognition of his service as a Member of Parliament.
+Shaw left the front-bench following the 1987 general election and was knighted that year in recognition of his service as a Member of Parliament.

 Sir Giles was also elected treasurer of the 1922 Committee in 1988, the Speaker's Panel of Chairmen and later became Chairman of the Science and Technology Committee.
 He was Chairman of Governors at Sedbergh School from 1992 to 1997.

 Shaw was also appointed director of both British Steel plc and Yorkshire Water in 1990, and became the 2nd Chairman of Broadcasters' Audience Research Board Ltd (BARB) in 1997.

 Shaw died of a stroke aged 68.